gamecreature/eso-dynamic-config/README.md

 ## Ideas

-  * Build in a UI feature
-  * Add a cooldown period, so it switches to high-quality after a few seconds (prevent to much switching)
+  * Add a cooldown period, so it switches to high-quality after a few seconds (after leaving combat) (prevent to much switching)

 ## Histoy

+v1.0.6
+* Added settings for each variable (you can now toggle exactly which variables you want the addon to change for you)

 v1.0.5
 * Added some additional variables (as an option) per request by [SektaNZ](http://www.esoui.com/forums/member.php?u=5291)